Reykjavik Global Forum – Women Leaders

 Victoria Budson, Founder and Executive Director of the Women and Public Policy Program (WAPPP) at the Harvard Kennedy School

-Serena Saunders, Expansion Associate at Pay Our Interns, Running Start Delegate, #Girl2Leader Delegate
+Serena Saunders, Expansion Associate at Pay Our Interns, Running Start Delegate

 Led by Emma Codd and Pat Daley

-From everyday behaviors and attitudes, to expectations about success, to ‘always on, always available’ workplace cultures, this session will explore the pervasive beliefs that are impacting both men and women and hindering progress on gender equality.
+From everyday behaviors and attitudes, to expectations about success, to ‘always on, always available’ workplace cultures, this session explored the pervasive beliefs that are impacting both men and women and hindering progress on gender equality.
 Are the barriers that exist to modernizing the workplace primarily cultural?

-Drawing on deep qualitative research and broad quantitative recent research from Canada and the UK, this LeadersTalk will examine how organizations can create an inclusive working environment that supports the modern family.
-The session will explore the unstated and unchallenged expectations that remain barriers for both men and women.
-By flipping existing orthodoxies upside down, participants will leave with actionable insights and a new lens through which to view progress.
+Drawing on deep qualitative research and broad quantitative recent research from Canada and the UK, this LeadersTalk examined how organizations can create an inclusive working environment that supports the modern family.
+The session uncovered the unstated and unchallenged expectations that remain barriers for both men and women.
+By flipping existing orthodoxies upside down, participants left with actionable insights and a new lens through which to view progress.

 Wednesday, 20 November